-The data referred to in this report are presented in tables available on line and listed in Annex B.
+The data referred to in this volume are presented in tables available on line.
+A full list of links to access the tables is included in Annex B.

-Three symbols are used to denote missing data:
+These symbols are used to denote missing data:

-- c There are too few observations or no observation to provide reliable estimates (i.e. there are fewer than 30 students or fewer than 5 schools with valid data). - m Data are not available.
-These data were not submitted by the country or were collected but subsequently removed from the publication for technical reasons. - w Data have been withdrawn or have not been collected at the request of the country concerned.
+- a The category does not apply in the country concerned.
+Data are therefore missing. - c There are too few observations or no observation to provide reliable estimates (i.e. there are fewer than 30 students or fewer than 5 schools with valid data). - m Data are not available.
+These data were not submitted by the country or were collected but subsequently removed from the publication for technical reasons.